Haseebae/Handicap-aid/README.md

 ### If the webcam feed is not working, change the inputs on const "CAMERA" from 0 to 1 or vice versa.

 #### The proposed project aims to develop a computer vision-based virtual mouse that allows for hands-free computer interaction
 #### In this software you will see that we can interact with the computer using head movements and various gestures.
-In the following program you will see.
 ### Functionalities:

 - Left_Blink : Allows you to left click on an item